Skip to main content

 Per-Channel Event Filtering

-Each external channel can have its own event whitelist.
+Each external channel can also have its own event whitelist.
 For example, you might send all deployment ring events to Slack but only send emergency halts and phase failures to a PagerDuty webhook:

 1. Click the channel in the channel list